 When we first told people about our lifestyle change in 2016, we would often get asked questions like

-We continue to be asked these questions as we meet people on the road, and therefore felt it was worth writing an article that talks about our philosophy of minimalism, how it all came about and what it means for our happiness.
+We continue to be asked these questions as we meet people on the road, and therefore, I felt it was worth writing an article about our philosophy of minimalism, how it all came about and what it means for our happiness.
 I am saying our philosophy on purpose as everyone interprets minimalism differently.

 What was our life like (before minimalism)?

-Paul and I used to live the typical middle-class Western life: with a big beautiful terraced house in Sydney’s Inner West (and an equally big mortgage), well-paying careers with good growth prospects in our respective organisations, and supportive managers and colleagues.
+Paul and I used to live the typical middle-class Western life: a big, beautiful, terraced house in Sydney’s Inner West (and an equally significant mortgage), well-paying careers with good growth prospects in our respective organisations, and supportive managers and colleagues.
 A comfortable life… so why give it all up?

 Don’t get me wrong, I liked my job: I got a buzz out of the intellectual challenge and the fact that I was operating outside my comfort zone (almost) every day.
-I enjoyed working with so many smart individuals and shaping the future of the organisation through the projects I was involved in.
+I enjoyed working with so many brilliant individuals and shaping the organisation’s future through the projects I was involved in.
 But I also worked my butt off.
 Anyone working as a management consultant or project management professional in financial services (anywhere in the world) will tell you it ain’t a walk in the park.
-And it only got tougher since the global financial crisis.
+It has only become more challenging since the global financial crisis.
 I did this for seventeen years: Seventeen years of 50+ hour weeks, seventeen years of politics, and seventeen years of being stretched to meet ever-changing requirements.

-I would get home in the dark, Paul waiting for me with dinner prepared.
-Most days, my exercise would be walking or cycling to or from work.
-If I was lucky, I’d get out early to go for a swim at my local pool before it closed or attend a yoga class.
+When I got home in the dark, Paul was waiting for me with dinner prepared.
+Most days, I exercised by walking or cycling to or from work.
+If lucky, I’d get out early to swim at my local pool before it closed or attend a yoga class.

-Every night, I would wake up between 0200h and 0400h… Seldom, I would be able to get back to sleep.
+Every night, I would wake up between 0200 and 0400.
+Seldom would I be able to get back to sleep.
 Often, I would steal myself to the bathroom (so as not to wake Paul) and jot down notes on the notepad I’d keep next to my bed… for the analysis, I was conducting… the presentation I was preparing… or the senior stakeholder meeting I had the next day.

 My work environment for almost two decades | Image courtesy of Anthony DELANOIX on Unsplash

-Leaving the non-monetary aspects of my career aside, I essentially worked… to earn money… to pay for a house (that is, a mortgage, insurance, a cleaner, a gardener) that I was only able to enjoy a few waking hours.
-That although a true home, was far too big for just Paul and I, and the occasional visiting friends and family.
+Leaving the non-monetary aspects of my career aside, I essentially worked… to earn money… to pay for a house (a mortgage, insurance, a cleaner, a gardener) that I could only enjoy a few waking hours.
+Although it was a proper home, it was far too big for just Paul and me and the occasional visiting friends and family.

 Why did we choose this path?

-I worked so much that I didn’t have time for what was truly important to me: my own health, and my loved ones, and to learn and expand my horizon beyond what I was able to in the context of my career.
-I am talking about discovering the world and immersing myself in other cultures… learning other languages… studying subjects that I had always been interested in… and exploring business ideas that had been floating around in my head for years.
+I worked so hard that I didn’t have time for what was truly important to me: my health and loved ones.
+I also wanted to learn and expand my horizons beyond what I could in the context of my career.
+I am talking about discovering the world and immersing myself in other cultures… learning other languages… studying subjects that I have always been interested in… and exploring business ideas floating around in my head for years.

 Life is too short to waste it with meaningless consumption of any kind.

-I don’t remember where I read this quote but it resonated with me.
-I felt like the hamster in the wheel… doing what I was doing… day in and day out… only rarely stopping and questioning whether this life was what I really wanted.
+I don’t remember where I read this quote, but it resonated.
+I felt like the hamster in the wheel… doing what I was doing… day in and day out… only rarely stopping and questioning whether this life was what I wanted.

 My life felt like that of the hamster in the wheel | Image courtesy of Marina SALLES